xjtu-intsoft/MiniDetector/README.md

 ## Structure

 * `/baseline`:
   Contains the baseline of our approach, including 70 mini-apps (data flow and privacy policy).
 Due to the size restriction of the GitHub repo, only 5 samples are included.
-For more samples, please contact us directly.

 * `/ontology`:
   Includes two ontologies, covering types and operations.